 Photographed in Greece, 2019

-Where the Wildflowers Grow portrays a rural village, hidden in a mountainous area of northern Greece, in which the past continues to play a significant role in shaping its current state and atmosphere.
-A part of my family originated from this location and used to live there until they were forced to leave their home behind, and never returned.
-This is a journey through their homeland, documenting a landscape that was affected by the Greek Civil War in the past.
+Over time, some past events slowly become hidden in our contemporary society as well as in our family environments.
+Where the Wildflowers Grow portrays a rural village hidden in a mountainous area of northern Greece, where the history continues to play a role in shaping the current state.
+My family originated from this location and lived there until they were forced to leave their home behind, and never returned.

-Due to the conflict, thousands of families were separated from each other and their homeland.
-Communist guerrilla forces operating under the Greek Communist Party sent many children aged three to fourteen to countries in Eastern Europe and Queen Frederica alongside the royal family had formed camps around Greece, where other young children from different villages were placed.
+The Greek Civil War (1946-1949) is marked by some as the beginning of the Cold War.
+It was a conflict between the communists and monarchists, resulting in significant damages to the environment and displacements of thousands of children.
+Until now, the aftermath of the civil war remains rooted in some of the country’s landscapes and communities.
+Communist guerrilla forces operating under the Greek Communist Party sent many children aged three to fourteen to countries in Eastern Europe and the royal family had formed camps around Greece, where other young children from different villages were placed.
 Once the war was over, some children were never repatriated to their native environments.

 Installation photos by Sheng Zhang